Carry out your own ethnographic research project.

 • Produce a professional ethnographic report.

-Why choose the University of Aberdeen for online courses in ethnography?
+Choose the University of Aberdeen for online courses in ethnography

-We’re ranked 4th in the UK for anthropology and archaeology by the Guardian University Guide 2024.
+We’re ranked 3rd in the UK for Anthropology and Archaeology in the Guardian University Guide 2025.

 Global research expertise